Image

 Walking Function in Diabetic Peripheral Neuropathy

-Study on walking ability in people with diabetic nerve damage.
+Study on walking ability in diabetic nerve damage.

 Recruiting